mosip/documentation/docs/ftm.md

 ## Overview

-Foundational Trust Module (FTM) is created using a secure microprocessor capable of performing all required biometric processing and secure storage of keys.
+The Foundational Trust Module (FTM) is created using a secure microprocessor capable of performing all required biometric processing and secure storage of keys.
 The foundational device trust would satisfy the below requirements.

-* The module has the ability to securely generate, store and process cryptographic keys.
+* The module has the ability to securely generate, store, and process cryptographic keys.
-* Generation of asymmetric keys and symmetric keys with TRNG.
+* Generation of asymmetric and symmetric keys with TRNG.
 * The module has the ability to protect keys from extraction.
-* The module has to protect the keys from physical tampering, temperature, frequency and voltage-related attacks.
+* The module has to protect the keys from physical tampering, temperature, frequency, and voltage-related attacks.
 * The module could withstand Hardware cloning.
 * The module could withstand probing attacks
 * The module provides memory segregation for cryptographic operations and protection against buffer overflow attacks
-* The module provides the ability to withstand cryptographic side-channel attacks like Differential Power analysis attacks, Timing attacks.
+* The module provides the ability to withstand cryptographic side-channel attacks like Differential Power analysis attacks, and timing attacks.
 * CAVP validated the implementation of the cryptographic algorithm.
-* The module has the ability to perform a cryptographically validatable secure boot.
+* The module has the ability to perform a cryptographically valid, secure boot.
 * The module has the ability to run trusted applications.

 The foundational device trust derived from this module is used to enable trust-based computing for biometric capture.
 The foundational device trust module provides a trusted execution environment based on the following:

 * Secure Boot
   * Ability to cryptographically verify code before execution.
-  * Ability to check for integrity violations of the module/device.
+  * Ability to check for integrity violations of the module or device.
   * Halt upon failure.
-  * Ability to securely upgrade and perform forward-only upgrades, to thwart downgrade attacks.
+  * The ability to securely upgrade and perform forward-only upgrades to thwart downgrade attacks.
   * SHA256 hash equivalent or above should be used for all hashing requirements
   * All root of trust is provisioned upon first boot or before.
-  * All upgrades would be considered a success only after the successful boot with proper hash and signature verification.
+  * All upgrades would be considered successful only after a successful boot with proper hash and signature verification.
-  * The boot should fail upon hash/signature failures and would never operate in an intermediary state.
+  * The boot should fail upon hash or signature failures and never operate in an intermediary state.
   * A maximum of 10 failed attempts should lock the upgrade process and brick the device.
 However, chip manufacturers can decide to be less than 10.
 * Secure application
   * Ability to run applications that are trusted.